2017 16th Annual New England Show

 For the protection of all kennels attending the show, the AGS has developed a strict quarantine requirement.
 This will help ensure that no viruses, bacterial infections, mites, or lice are introduced to the kennel from outside sources.

-All animals entering the New England Show must first have a thorough health check.
-AGS Officials and trained volunteers will conduct health checks and tank inspections on Friday from 5pm to 9pm and on Saturday from 8am to 10am.
+All animals entering the 16th Annual New England Show must first have a thorough health check.
+AGS Officials and trained volunteers will conduct health checks and tank inspections on Friday 5-9 pm (approximate) and Saturday from 8-10 am.

 If an animal shows signs of illness, they and their cagemates will be denied entry.
 If an animal or tank have mites or lice, or are thought to be contagious, the entire kennel will be denied entry to the show.
 (Mites, lice, respiratory infection, diarrhea, listlessness, or puffy or bedraggled fur are a few things that we are looking for.)
 Tanks will be inspected for cleanliness.
 Any tank that smells or appears dirty will NOT be permitted in the show.